Pallet Rack Stability: Out-of-Plumb Uprights Explained

 For instance, the Tower of Pisa’s non-conformity is understandable since it very clearly leans; anyone would doubt its stability.
 However, most of you probably didn’t even know that “Big Ben” leaned.
 It’s not even noticeable to the naked eye, yet it falls outside of tolerance.
 Similarly, one upright out-of-plumb can be easily identified in a system.

 However, detection becomes more challenging when all the uprights are out-of-plumb without any vertical reference, such as a roof-supporting column inside your warehouse.
-Therefore, it is recommended to use electronic levels to inspect an upright’s inclination as they can help us see and measure things our eyes can’t.
+Therefore, it is recommended to use electronic levels to inspect an upright’s inclination, as they can help us see and measure things our eyes can’t.

 Out of straight pallet rack upright